-- 13. The dumping of vessels is prohibited by Article 4.2 of the Dumping Protocol.
+The dumping of vessels is prohibited by Article 4.2 of the Dumping Protocol.
 However, its placement is allowed under Article 3.4(b) of the Dumping Protocol provided that: (1) the placement is for a purpose other than the mere disposal, and (2) it is not contrary to the aims of the Protocol.
 As long as the requirements established in Article 3.4(b) of the Dumping Protocol are met, vessels could be therefore placed in the Mediterranean Sea Area.
-From that perspective, the use as artificial reefs of vessels would fall under Article 3.4(b), should the placement of vessels serve the legitimate purpose of an artificial reef. - 14.
-As currently drafted, the Updated Guidelines play a key role in assisting Contracting Parties to reach a decision on whether any proposed operation does indeed constitute "placement of matter for a purpose other than the mere disposal thereof" rather than dumping, and on whether it may be contrary to the aims of the Protocol and the Barcelona Convention. - 15.
-The Updated Guidelines ensure that placement is not used as an excuse for disposing wastes or other matter without a permit or disposing of waste or other matter the dumping of which would otherwise be prohibited.
+From that perspective, the use as artificial reefs of vessels would fall under Article 3.4(b), should the placement of vessels serve the legitimate purpose of an artificial reef.

+As currently drafted, the Updated Guidelines play a key role in assisting Contracting Parties to reach a decision on whether any proposed operation does indeed constitute "placement of matter for a purpose other than the mere disposal thereof" rather than dumping, and on whether it may be contrary to the aims of the Protocol and the Barcelona Convention.

+In the absence of an unequivocal prohibition of the placement of vessels, the Updated Guidelines ensure that placement is not used as an excuse for disposing wastes or other matter without a permit or disposing of waste or other matter the dumping of which would otherwise be prohibited.
 By issuing guidance on permitting, cleaning and monitoring requirements for placement, the Updated Guidelines provide an assessment framework for Contracting Parties to satisfy themselves that any proposed placement operation, such as the use as artificial reefs of vessels, is legitimate, and that it is not a disposal operation which ought to be subject to the controls or prohibitions laid down under the Dumping Protocol.
-In addition, the Updated Guidelines should be read in the context of global and regional relevant developments in the area such as the London

-Convention and Protocol/UNEP Guidelines for the Placement of Artificial Reefs and the FAO-GFCM Practical Guidelines.
+In addition, the Updated Guidelines should be read in the context of global and regional relevant developments in the area such as the London Convention and Protocol/UNEP Guidelines for the Placement of Artificial Reefs and the Food and Agriculture Organization (FAO)-General Fisheries Commission for the Mediterranean (GFCM) Practical Guidelines.

-16. In this regard, the Updated Guidelines set out a broad range of factors to be addressed when considering the use of vessels as artificial reefs, with particular emphasis on potential impacts on the marine environment, including protected species and habitats and on other legitimate uses of the sea.
+In this regard, the Updated Guidelines set out a broad range of factors to be addressed when considering the use of vessels as artificial reefs, with particular emphasis on potential impacts on the marine environment, including protected species and habitats and on other legitimate uses of the sea.